Richard Thompson (musician)

-Richard Thompson OBE (born 3 April 1949) is an English singer, songwriter, and guitarist.
+Richard Thompson OBE (born 3 April 1949) is an English songwriter, musician (primarily a guitarist), singer and record producer.

 Thompson first gained prominence in the late 1960s as the lead guitarist and songwriter for the folk rock group Fairport Convention, which he had co-founded in 1967.
 After departing the group in 1971, Thompson released his debut solo album Henry the Human Fly in 1972.
 The next year, he formed a duo with his wife Linda Thompson, which produced six albums, including the critically acclaimed I Want to See the Bright Lights Tonight (1974) and Shoot Out the Lights (1982).
 After the dissolution of the duo, Thompson revived his solo career with the release of Hand of Kindness in 1983.
 He has released eighteen solo studio albums.
 Three of his albums—Rumor and Sigh (1991), You?
 Me?
 Us?
 (1996), and Dream Attic (2010)—have been nominated for Grammy Awards, while Still (2015) was his first UK Top Ten album.
-He continues to write and record new material and has frequently performed at venues throughout the world, although the COVID-19 pandemic forced him to suspend his touring.
+He continues to write and record new material and has frequently performed at venues throughout Europe and North America, and occasionally further afield.

 Music critic Neil McCormick described Thompson as "a versatile virtuoso guitarist and a sharp observational singer-songwriter whose work burns with intelligence and dark emotion".
 His songwriting has earned him an Ivor Novello Award and, in 2006, a lifetime achievement award from BBC Radio.
 His 1991 song "1952 Vincent Black Lightning" was included in Time magazine's "All-TIME 100 Songs" list of the best English-language musical compositions released between 1923 and 2011.
 Thompson was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to music.
 Many varied musicians have recorded Thompson's compositions.

-In 2021, his book Beeswing: Losing my Way and Finding my Voice, 1967-1975 was released.
-Published by Algonquin Books, it is mainly a memoir of his life as a musician from 1967 to 1975.
+His memoir, Beeswing: Losing My Way and Finding My Voice, 1967–1975, was published in 2021.

 Early life and career (1949 to 1972)

-Richard Thompson was born in Ladbroke Crescent, Notting Hill, West London, England.
-His father, a Scot, was a Scotland Yard detective, and an amateur guitar player; several other family members had played music professionally.
-While attending William Ellis School in Highgate, he formed his first band, Emil and the Detectives (named after a book and a movie by the same title) with classmate Hugh Cornwell, later lead singer and guitarist of The Stranglers, on bass guitar.
+Richard Thompson was born at 23 Ladbroke Crescent (off Ladbroke Grove), Notting Hill, West London, England.
+His father, a Scot, was a Scotland Yard detective and an amateur guitar player; several other family members had played music professionally.
+He was the younger brother, by five years, of sister Perri, who became a fashion designer.
+While attending William Ellis School in Highgate, he formed his first band, Emil and the Detectives (named after a book and a movie by the same title), with classmate Hugh Cornwell, later lead singer and guitarist of the Stranglers, on bass guitar.
+When he was a teenager Thompson moved with his family to Whetstone, near the northern end of the underground's Northern line.